 Pirates of the Caribbean 50th Anniversary Celebration

-My husband’s absolute favorite ride at Disneyland turns 50 this very weekend.
+My husband’s absolute favorite ride at Disneyland turns 50 in mid-March 2017.
 And it looks like Disneyland is going to celebrate Pirates in a big way for a few days at least.
 The festivities kick off on Thursday, March 16 with the real surprises in store on the anniversary itself on Saturday March 18.
 Look for pirate-themed food at French Market, the Mint Julep Bar, Harbour Galley, Royal Street Veranda, Cafe Orleans, and Blue Bayou.
 There will be lots of special entertainment and souvenirs for the pirate obsessed too.

 Guardians of the Galaxy Mission Breakout